someparty/someparty/source/articles/2018-10-21-i-tried-to-wear-the-world.html.markdown

 [Listen: Statues - "New Plan" (unreleased) @ Bandcamp](http://fdhrecords.bandcamp.com/album/trash-on-a-tribute-to-p-trash-records "#")

 Congratulations Joe "Shithead" Keithley of [D.O.A.](https://www.suddendeath.com/), as it looks like the Vancouver punk legend has secured a spot on the city council of Burnaby, BC.
 He'll be the first-ever Green Party council member, securing the eighth and final spot on the council according to unofficial [election results](https://www.burnaby.ca/election2018/).
-Keithley was initially running for mayor in the city, but pulled out of that race in July to vie for a council spot.
+Keithley was initially running for mayor in the city but pulled out of that race in July to vie for a council spot.

 Keithley's run for various levels of political office several times in the past, first testing the waters with a 1996 provincial run for the Greens.
 D.O.A. last released *Fight Back* on [Sudden Death Records](https://www.suddendeath.com/), celebrating the band's 40 years together.